wguesdon/Portfolio/Data_Science_projects/FSA_Hackathon/FSA_Hackathon.md

 III Conclusions
 ===============

-1. Surverys are best designed with the hypothesis in mind.
-The young population survey didn't have general health and wellbeing assesement preventing clear exploration of the hypothesis
+1. The young population survey didn't have general health and wellbeing assessment preventing clear exploration of the hypothesis.
-2. No clear effect of food disorder on general gealth and wellbeing in the young population
+2. No apparent effect of food disorder on general health and wellbeing in the young population.

 References
 ==========